-What I Learned from the Black Pentecostal Church
+What Can You Learn About Spirituality from the Black Pentecostal Church.

 Many of you are well aware of what it’s like to be taught by pentecostals so I’ll spare you the gory details, but just know after some years in the church, I left because there were too many things that did not make sense and even more ideas that should have received attention, but were ignored AND you were crucified if you wanted to think or use your mind.

-I remember the day I decided enough was enough and while turning counterclockwise in my kitchen three times in front of my now EX-husband (my first ritual) I said “I reverse the effects of lies — let the truth come forth” — oh yeah, and I said that three times.
+I remember the day I decided enough was enough and while turning counterclockwise in my kitchen three times in front of my now EX-husband (my first ritual) I said “I reverse the effects of lies — let the truth come forth” — I said this three times.
 The next day I heard a voice, which said “gnostic mysticism” and I was like ‘What’s that?” — the rest is history.
-After reading about gnostic mysticism, buddhism, zoroastrianism, catholicism, constantinism (LOL), vodun, indian shamanism, animism, satanism, etcism, I am now finally enjoying freedom of expression in paganism (me-ism), however, I did learn the following from the church so it was not all a waste:
+After reading about gnostic mysticism, buddhism, zoroastrianism, catholicism, constantinism (LOL), vodun, indian shamanism, animism, satanism, etcism, I am now finally enjoying freedom of expression in spirituality (me-ism), however, I did learn the following from the church so it was not all a waste:

 2. Catching the holy ghost or the spirit was like having the spirit ride you in voodoo.
-We’d fall to the floor as if dead, writhe like snakes, fall into trances, dance out of our clothes, stay up all night and not be tired, then have a feast and talk about what had happened when our ‘special invisible guests’ had arrived.
+You could fall to the floor as if dead, writhe like snakes, fall into trances, dance out of your clothes, stay up all night and not be tired, then have a feast and talk about what had happened when your ‘special invisible guests’ had arrived.
 There was this one man who would hold his leg and limp around in the front of the church.
 Little did I know he was probably being ridden by a spirit very similar to Papa Legba, but we called it the holy ghost too.
 We called every spirit the holy ghost.

-3. Once we had raised this energy, anything could happen.
-The dead would come to life, the sick would be healed and people would even vomit stomach ulcers…..yep.
-Once the spirit was upon a man or woman, you could get info about what you should do and about your future — just like in a voodoo ritual — we even wore white.
+3. Once energy had been raised, anything could happen.
+The dead would come to life, the sick would be healed and people would even vomit stomach ulcers.
+Once the spirit was upon a man or woman, you could get info about what you should do and about your future — just like in a voodoo ritual — most of the women even wore white.